scylladb/scylladb/docs/operating-scylla/procedures/tips/benchmark-tips.rst

 Driver Guidelines
 -----------------

-Use the :doc:`Scylla drivers </using-scylla/drivers/index>` that are available for Java, Python, Go, and C/C++.
+Use the :doc:`ScyllaDB drivers </using-scylla/drivers/index>` that are available for Java, Python, Go, and C/C++.
 They provide much better performance than third-party drivers because they are shard aware &emdash; they can route requests to the right CPU core (shard).
 When the driver starts, it gets the topology of the cluster and therefore it knows exactly which CPU core should get a request.
 Our latest shard-aware drivers also improve the efficiency of our Change Data Capture (CDC) feature.
-If the Scylla drivers are not an option, make sure that at least a token aware driver is used so that one round trip is removed.
+If the ScyllaDB drivers are not an option, make sure that at least a token aware driver is used so that one round trip is removed.

 Check if there are sufficient connections created by the client, otherwise performance could suffer.
-The general rule is between 1-3 connections per Scylla CPU per node.
+The general rule is between 1-3 connections per ScyllaDB CPU per node.

 Hardware Guidelines
 -------------------